stevenrayhinojosa-gmail-com/Education_Project/README.md

 How much data can we collect from the user?

+How much data can we collect from Districts ?

 Where can we begin data collection?

 When is a good time to collect data from educators?